surajair/chaibuilder-docs/src/content/docs/developers/01-getting-started/03-setup-locally.md

 CHAIBUILDER_WEBHOOK_SECRET=your_custom_webhook_secret
 ```

-You can find your API key and manage your site [here](https://chaibuilder.com/sites).
+You can find your API key and manage your site <a href="https://chaibuilder.com/sites" target="_blank" rel="noopener noreferrer">here</a>.

 ---